 Knit 2 together through the back loop (k2togtbl or k2tog tbl) is a 1-stitch left-leaning decrease.

 It is similar in appearance to the ssk (slip slip knit).
 In k2tog tbl, the stitches are twisted and in ssk they are not.
-It is a subtle difference.
+It is a subtle difference and these 2 decreases can usually be substituted for one another.

 Watch this video to learn how to k2tog tbl in both the Continental style and English style.